haavard/tox-weechat/README.md

 Usage
 -----
 In WeeChat, load the plugin: `/plugin load tox`.
 You should get a new buffer called tox.
-This is the core Tox buffer, where output from Tox commands will print.
+This is the core Tox buffer, where output from commands will print.

  - To change your name, `/name <new name>`.
  - Get your Tox address with `/myaddress`.
  - To add friends or respond to friend requests, `/help friend` will get you started.
  - Message a friend with `/msg <friend number>`.
 Get their friend number with `/friend`.

-That's pretty much all that's implemented for now.
+A list of commands is availabie with `/help -list tox`.

 License
 ---------
 Tox-WeeChat is licensed under the MIT license.
 For more information, see the LICENSE file.

 Copyright (c) 2014 Håvard Pettersson <haavard.pettersson@gmail.com>.